The 7 Best Customer Feedback Analysis Tools for CX Departments in 2026

 Do CX feedback analysis tools handle support ticket data?

 The good ones do.
 Support tickets are one of the highest-signal feedback sources for CX teams because they capture friction at the moment customers experience it.
-Look for platforms with native Zendesk, Intercom, Front, and Salesforce Service Cloud integrations.
-The integration should ingest both the ticket content and the resolution context, then apply the same taxonomy used for other feedback channels.
+Look for native Zendesk, Intercom, Front, and Salesforce Service Cloud integrations.
+The integration should ingest both the ticket content and the resolution context, then apply the same taxonomy used for other channels.

 How do you measure ROI on a CX feedback analysis tool?